Company Logo - Home Link

 What to Do in San Francisco in July

-This post covers the best things to do in San Francisco in July and has been updated for 2022.
-It includes a top 10 list, nighttime activities, free and family-friendly things to do.
+This post covers the best things to do in San Francisco in July and has been updated for 2024.

-TOP TEN EVENTS AND THINGS TO DO IN JULY
+TOP 10 ATTRACTIONS AND ACTIVITIES IN JULY

 This section features our top 10 activities to enjoy in San Francisco throughout July.